 where $P{o, i}$ is the output power of the ith output.
-The input power (P{in}), unless otherwise specified, includes all housekeeping and auxiliary circuits required for the converter to operate, including any integrated cooling fans.
+The input power (P{in}), unless otherwise specified, includes all housekeeping and auxiliary circuits required for the converter to operate, including any integrated cooling fans for Multiple-output power supplies, and excluding them for Single-output power supplies.